Sydney’s North Shore venues I LOVE as a luxury vendor - but which one’s for you?

 Cons

-• Premium pricing reflective of heritage status
+• Premium pricing (heritage status and all)

 • Capacity limits for very large guest lists

-• Accessibility planning may be required
+• Accessibility planning

 Pros